All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Researchers and clinical practitioners continue to seek more-effective approaches to stop nearsightedness from getting worse over time.
 Therapies that show the most promise to date include:

-- The topical medication, atropine.
+The topical medication, atropine.
 Topical atropine drops are commonly used to dilate the pupil of the eye, often as part of eye exams or before and after eye surgery.
-Low-dose (0.01%) atropine may also help slow the progression of nearsightedness.
+Atropine eyedrops in various doses may also help slow the progression of nearsightedness.
 The exact mechanism for this effect is unknown.

-- Orthokeratology.
+Orthokeratology.
 In this procedure, you wear rigid, gas permeable contact lenses for several hours a day until the curvature of your eye evens out.
 Then you wear the lenses less frequently to maintain the new shape.
 If you discontinue this treatment, your eyes return to their former shape.
+There is evidence that this lens does slow down the elongation of the nearsighted eyeball, which decreases myopia.

 Lifestyle and home remedies